Sedgley Park R.U.F.C.

 Sedgley Park Rugby Union Football Club, the 1st XV team of which play under the name of Sedgley Tigers, is a rugby union club based in Whitefield, in the Metropolitan Borough of Bury, Greater Manchester.
-They play in the third tier of the English rugby union league hierarchy following their promotion to National League 1 from National League 2 North in 2022–23.
+They play in the fourth tier of the English rugby union league hierarchy following their relegation from National League 1 to National League 2 North in 2025–26.
 The Tigers nickname is due to their striped kit.